Estimatable variation neural networks and their application to scalar hyperbolic conservation laws: Numerical Experiments

 \subsubsection{Sine test case}

 For the last test case we considered the initial data given by $u_0(x)=-\sin(\pi\,x)$ with periodic boundary conditions.
 The admissible weak solution develops a shock within the computational domain.
 We compared the results of enforcing periodic boundary conditions and of enforcing homogeneous Dirichlet boundary conditions, see Table~\ref{tab:BurgersErrors}.
 We set $R=8$ for all training runs for this test case.
 Similar to \cite{de2022wpinns, chaumet2023}, we used more epochs for the sine test case.
 Instead of 8192 we used 16384 epochs.
 We present the results for the first network initialization with periodic boundary conditions in Figure~\ref{fig:2DSineTestCase}.
-Note that for some initializations, the shock position is shifted resulting in a larger error compared to the different test cases, see Figure~\ref{fig:SineInitialDataStd} and Table~\ref{tab:BurgersErrors}.
+For some of the random initializations, the shock position is shifted resulting in a larger error compared to the different test cases, see Table~\ref{tab:BurgersErrors}.
+In Appendix~\ref{App:sec:AdditionalNumericalBurgersRersults} the standard deviation of the networks is plotted to illustrate the issue, see Figure~\ref{App:fig:SineInitialDataStd}.